SBI Mutual Fund

-SBI Mutual Fund is a payment system introduced by State Bank of India (SBI) and incorporated in 1987 with its corporate head office located in Mumbai, India.
+SBI Mutual Fund is an Indian private asset management company introduced by the State Bank of India (SBI) and incorporated in 1987 with its corporate head office located in Mumbai, India.
 SBIFMPL is a joint venture between the State Bank of India, an Indian public sector bank, and Amundi, a European asset management company.
 A shareholder agreement in this regard has been entered on April 13, 2011, between SBI & AMUNDI Asset Management.
 Accordingly, SBI currently holds 63% stake in SBIFMPL and the 37% stake is held by AMUNDI Asset Management through a wholly owned subsidiary, Amundi India Holding.
 SBI & AMUNDI Asset Management shall jointly develop the company as an asset management company of international repute by adopting global best practices and maintaining international standards.

 History

 The mutual fund industry in India originally began in 1963 with the Unit Trust of India (UTI) as a Government of India and the Reserve Bank of India initiative.
-Launched in 1987, SBI Mutual Fund became the first non-UTI mutual fund in India.
+Launched on 29 June 1987, SBI Mutual Fund became the first non-UTI mutual fund in India.
 In July 2004, State Bank of India decided to divest 37 per cent of its holding in its mutual fund arm, SBI Funds Management Pvt Ltd, to Societe Generale Asset Management, for an amount in excess of $35 million.

 Post-divestment, State Bank of India's stake in the mutual fund arm came down to 67%.
 In May 2011, Amundi picked up 37% stake in SBI Funds Management, that was held by Societe Generale Asset Management, as part of a global move to merge its asset management business with Crédit Agricole.

 SBI Funds Management Private Limited (SBIFMPL) has been appointed as the Asset Management Company of the SBI Mutual Fund.
 SBIFMPL is a joint venture between the State Bank of India, an Indian public sector bank, and Amundi, a European asset management company.

 As of September, 2019, the fund house claims to serve 5,809,315 unique investors through approximately 212 branches PAN India.

 As of September 2021, the total AUM stands at Rs.579318.29 crores.